 (4) An application for leave to appeal must be made within 28 days of the determination appealed from unless a judge extends the period for making such an application on the ground that there is good reason to allow it to be made outside that time.

-[Section 20 amended by No. 7 of 1996 s.
+[Section 20 amended: No. 7 of 1996 s.
 15.]

 21. Grounds